Motivating Innovation with a Misspecified Roadmap: Endogenous Innovation Cycles

 \section{Endogenous Innovation Cycles}

-This section reveals a new long-run implication of endogenous misspecification concerns: even when breakthrough traps are locally mitigated, sustained innovation can face an endogenous \emph{speed limit}.
-When innovation is valuable, this speed limit implies the emergence of endogenous ``exploration-exploitation'' \textit{cycles} in the long run.
+We now analyze what happens when the breakthrough-trap mechanism operates repeatedly along an infinite-horizon path.
+We show that even when breakthrough traps are locally mitigated, sustained innovation can face a \emph{speed limit}, which implies that \textit{cycles} between routine and innovation actions may emerge endogenously in the long run.

-\textbf{Environment.} We extend the two-armed bandit environment of Section \ref{subsec:dynamic:env} to an infinite-horizon setting.
-The contract remains outcome-contingent: as in Section \ref{subsec:dynamic:env}, the principal observes outcomes but not actions, so wage payments can condition only on the public outcome history.
-The agent privately observes his past actions, and therefore his internal state $(\mu_t,\lambda_t)$---Bayesian beliefs over $Q_{2}$ and misspecification concern---evolves with his \emph{private} action--outcome history.
-It is also well-established in the dynamic moral-hazard literature that the agent's discount rate $\delta$ must be strictly less than 1 to ensure that his continuation values are well-behaved in infinite-horizon settings, so let $\delta\in(0,1)$ \citep[e.g.,][]{spear87}.
-Appendix \ref{app:infinite} formalizes the infinite-horizon setting and shows how the public/private distinction enters the incentive constraints.
+\textbf{Environment.} We extend the two-period setting in Section \ref{subsec:dynamic:env} to infinite horizons.
+It is known in the dynamic principal-agent literature that the agent's discount rate $\beta$ must be strictly less than 1 to ensure that his continuation values are well-behaved in infinite-horizon settings, so let $\beta\in(0,1)$ \citep[e.g.,][]{radner85,spear87}.

-We maintain that the agent updates his concern for misspecification using the average LLR rule $\lambda_t(h_t)$ for all $t$ (as in Assumption \ref{ass:dynamic:llr}). \citet[][eq.
-(2)]{lanzani2025} refers to an agent who updates using this rule as being ``statistically sophisticated.''
-The true data-generating process is standard: conditional on the realized action path, outcomes are independent over time, with action-dependent distribution $p_a^\ast$.
-We focus on the case where the roadmap for innovation is misspecified, so the best-fit KL discrepancy for innovation $D^\ast_{2}:=\min_{q\in Q_{2}}\DKL(p^\ast_2\|q)$ satisfies $D^\ast_{2}>0$.
-Intuitively, $D^\ast_{2}$ measures how well the firm's structured models approximate the true outcome distribution for innovation.